 8.)
 Light Fixture and Dimmer Installation

 Toilet repair is among the more seemingly straightforward, but also frustrating experiences.
-The most common problem is a clog (yuk!) or leaking tank.
+The most common problem is a clog (yuk!) or a leaking tank.
 When it’s a clog, you go for the plunger and go to work.
 And hope, and flush, and pray, and plunge, and so on…

 For any issues with the tank, you don’t need to worry about dirty water.
 The inside of the tank is probably one of the least contaminated spots in your home.
 Only clean water goes in there, trust me.
 But don’t go drinking a glass of toilet tank water or anything silly like that.

 Your local hardware shop can help you find the right flapper, flush lever, or fill valve for your particular toilet model.
 There are tablets you can buy at the hardware store that’ll dissolve in the tank.
 Do not flush – if your toilet is leaking water, you’ll have colorful blue water in the bowl within minutes.

-Replacement of other parts, like the fill valve, are pretty straightforward.
+Replacement of other parts, like the fill valve, is pretty straightforward.
 Again, just take a picture of the tank’s inside with your phone, and bring the old fill valve to your local hardware store.

-Side Note: Try to walk or RIDE YOUR BIKE to the local hardware store if you’re within a couple miles or less.
-It’s much less frustrating to roll back there on two wheels to get the RIGHT part the third time, than it is to drive back twice.
+Side Note: Try to walk or RIDE YOUR BIKE to the local hardware store if you’re within a couple of miles or less.
+It’s much less frustrating to roll back there on two wheels to get the RIGHT part the third time than it is to drive back twice.
 At least you gain some exercise from the process!